Definition

 Remarks

-With set-based categories, a left adjoint maps to the category with more structure, while a right adjoint preserves or reflects structure, however in general such a statement can’t be made.
+With set-based categories, a left adjoint maps to the category with more structure, while a right adjoint preserves or reflects structure, however for an arbitrary adjunction, such a statement can’t be made, since in the Opposite Category adjunction the dual behaviour could be observed.

 Examples of Adjunctions